Richard Allen Minsky: Arrests and incarceration

 his involvement in the Plum Island rape.
 Minsky denied any involvement and local authorities declined to prosecute based partially on the victim's previous false police reports, according to local authorities.
 On December 7, 1996, Minsky was arrested in Boston, Massachusetts and charged with three counts each of attempted extortion and assault, and one count of failing to register as a sex offender.
 Minsky was wrapped in a windbreaker to hide his identity during a court hearing where his bail was set at $13,000.
 Boston Police detective William Hartford stated that Minsky spent over 90 minutes at a payphone with a bag of dimes at the Copley Plaza Hotel, randomly calling women from the Boston and Cambridge phone books.
 Minsky told the women that he was holding their friends or family hostage and demanded sex as ransom.
 One of the women called contacted the police from her car phone.
 He was convicted of indecent assault and battery.
 He was released from a Massachusetts Correctional Institution in June 1998, but again failed to register as a sex offender and skipped probation.
 Within two weeks, Minsky struck again in Los Angeles and was sought for parole violations in connection with crimes against eleven women in Southern California and stealing approximately $50,000.
 Metcalf sought help in finding Minsky by profiling him on Fox Files in April and June 1999.
 According to Metcalf, during this time Minsky shared photos of two of his puppies with an acquaintance by mail.
 In the background of photo of the puppies were a newspaper and the apartment building of Minsky's residence.
 Cindy Smith, a producer with America's Most Wanted, recognized the newspaper as from Raleigh-Durham, North Carolina.
-Copies of the photos containing the picture of the apartment building, believed to be Minky's residence, were sent to the Raleigh-Durham Police Department and there an officer recognized it as an apartment he had lived at.
+Copies of the photos containing the picture of the apartment building, believed to be Minsky's residence, were sent to the Raleigh-Durham Police Department and there an officer recognized it as an apartment he had lived at.
 Officers responding to the location discovered that Minsky had abandoned the unit after America's Most Wanted had profiled him again on July 31.
 When officers arrived, they discovered he had left behind his belongings and puppies and the television was still turned to the station that showed America's Most Wanted.

 On September 15, 1999, at 9:50 p.m., Minsky was arrested at Tampa International Airport by airport police officers.
 Minsky attempted to scam another woman the previous day by asking her to bring $5,000 to the airport.
 His bail was set at $1 million and he was extradited to California.
 During an interview with America's Most Wanted, Minsky, when asked if he had any remorse for his crimes, stated, "Of course I do now that I'm caught, but what am I supposed to do; I'm a parolee.
 Work for $10 an hour?"
 At Minsky's trial the segment containing his statement was played for the jury, sealing his fate.